Bulgaria: Shot to Death While Trying to Escape

 The next morning, the Eastern German was located again, by soldiers, only 150 meters from a so-called border pyramid.
 According to the official protocol, Gambke was ordered to stop, but did not react.
 Several border guards opened fire and “liquidated” him.

 The Gambke case was murder in cold blood.
 He was shot for trying to get to the West, just like many others after him.
 Until 1989, Bulgarian border guards were supposed to “use their weapons” if there was no other way to stop refugees.
 That is what it said in a decree issued in 1952.
-But in reality they could have been stopped and arrested.
+But in reality many refugees could have been stopped and arrested, instead of being killed.

 There are many more victims.
 Less than year later, in April of 1966, Karl-Heinz Engelmann and Siegfried Gammisch, two adolescents from Eastern Germany, were shot and killed when they tried to get to Greece from Bulgaria’s Smolyan province.